 Figure 1.
 Illustration of the CNN reduction methods for ADAS applications.
-After train the dense model, the traditional methods reduces the complexity of the model.
+After train the dense model, the traditional methods reduce the complexity of the model.
 After the reduction, the embedded hardware platform host the minimal model.
-Differently, our proposed framework does not reduce the model complexity, however uses the kernel knowledge presents on the maps to determine the feature spaces and use it for the classification process.
+Our proposed framework does not reduce the model complexity.
+However, it uses the kernel knowledge present in the maps to determine the feature spaces and use it for the classification process.

-At the end of the '90s, Lecunet.al published in [1] and [2] the development and application of Convolutional Neural Networks (CNN).
+At the end of the '90s, Lecun et al. al. published in [1] and [2] the development and application of Convolutional Neural Networks (CNN).
 CNN is considered a Deep Learning algorithm and achieved the best performance in image recognition, localization, and segmentation tasks, compared with the traditional image processing techniques [3] and [4], mainly due to CNN's ability to extract a large number of features from input images.
-When Krizhevsky et al., [5] won the Imagenet-2012 challenge, the breakthrough occurred, achieving a significant performance improvement than previous architecture.
+When Krizhevsky et al. [5] won the Imagenet-2012 challenge, the breakthrough occurred, significantly improving performance than previous architecture.
 Another successful architecture is the deep neural network proposed in [6], called VGG-16 (Visual Geometry Group), which showed the importance of depth architecture to achieve high-performance classification tasks.